 It’s the spring of 1967, during the turbulent protest days of the Vietnam War.
 Eighteen-year-old Phil Keyhoe takes a summer job mowing lawns at the Strongs Ammunition Plant, a place that manufactures powder for use in the Vietnam War.
-When Phil’s World War II hero father has a medical crisis, Phil is forced to put his college plans with Mariah, a rebellious new love interest, on hold and work full time in the gunpowder production lines.
+His father, Karl, a powerful security supervisor at the plant and World War II hero, has arranged the job for Phil.
+When Phil’s father faces a medical crisis, Phil is forced to put his college plans with Mariah, a rebellious new love interest, on hold and work full time in the gunpowder production lines.
 Meanwhile, Mariah joins a radical anti-war group and becomes involved with its charismatic leader.
 As her commitment against the war intensifies, she plans to orchestrate a major protest against the Strongs Plant.
 Phil is caught in a web of indecision and must choose between his loyalty to his father and his feelings for Mariah.
-The choice he finally makes not only affects him, but his father, the plant, and the entire town.
+The choice he finally makes not only affects him, but his father and mother, the plant, and the entire town.

 About the Author